ericlewisX/dsi-capstones/capstone2.md

     * Can use a picture of a pile of coins to get an estimate of its value (or hopefully use a camera dynamically).
     * Return frequency of each coin.
   * Possible hurdles :
-    * Since each target is a pile of coins, I might need to make a better dataset, where the feature matrix's data points is an image of a pile.
+    * Since each target is a pile of coins, I might need to make a better dataset, where the feature matrix's data points are images of a pile.
     * The target would be the value of the coins.
     * Unless I find a better way, there might be deficiencies in using edge detection to measure depths from a 2d image (in the case of overlapping coins).
 Note: I want to do this one because it seems fun, but it doesn't seem to have much depth or application to a business-use case.
 I was thinking of a side-project
       at the very least but would like an outside opinion on it.